powsybl/powsybl-diagram/docs/single_line_diagrams/layout/layout.md

 #### CgmesVoltageLevelLayout

-With this layout, the elements of the graph are arranged according to the data present in the CGMES DL profile.
+With this layout, the elements of the graph are arranged according to the data included in the CGMES DL profile.

 ### Choosing a `VoltageLevelLayout`